 Season the pork throughly on both sides with salt and pepper.
 Heat a sauté pan and add olive oil.
 When oil is hot but not smoking, turn to medium-high and sear the pork chop on all sides for a total cook time of 5 minutes.
 I suggest 2 minutes a side, then taking the extra minute to sear the edges.
 Place pork chops in a 200 degree oven on a plate to keep them warm.

 Wipe the oil out of the pan.
 Add the capers and cook for 1 minute.
 Add the chicken stock and continue to cook until reduced by half.
 Then add the cashew cream, white wine vinegar, and hot sauce.
+For extra rich flavor, try adding some Garlic Confit MAGIC ELIXIR™.
 Stir to combine, and turn off the heat.

 Remove pork chops from oven, spoon sauce over them, and serve.